abhi-146/Widgets/README.md

 2. Make your changes and ensure that the code passes all tests.
 3. Submit a pull request detailing your changes and explaining their purpose.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-If you have any questions or suggestions regarding the project, please feel free to contact us at [email@example.com](mailto:email@example.com).

-Thank you for using the MERN Widgets Project!